 “As long as smartphones are growing, TSMC wins,” Jeffrey Toder, a Taipei-based Royal Bank of Scotland Plc analyst, said by phone.
 “TSMC is the single most dominant supplier across all products.”
 He rates the company hold.

 TSMC makes chips designed by clients including Nvidia Corp.
-(NVDA), Qualcomm Inc. (QCOM), Texas Instruments Inc. and Broadcom Corp.
-(BRCM) The components it produces include ones that let Apple iPhones and Samsung Galaxy devices control touch-screen displays and communicate with mobile networks.
+(NVDA:US), Qualcomm Inc. (QCOM:US), Texas Instruments Inc. and Broadcom Corp.
+(BRCM:US) The components it produces include ones that let Apple iPhones and Samsung Galaxy devices control touch-screen displays and communicate with mobile networks.

 The company’s grip also extends to tablet computers.
 It gets about $11 from every one sold worldwide, according to Chief Financial Officer Lora Ho.
 Global smartphone sales will probably rise 22 percent this year, with tablets climbing 41 percent to 172 million units, according to forecasts from Bloomberg Industries and IDC.

 TSMC’s Taipei-listed shares returned 4.7 percent when adjusting for volatility in the three years ended Feb.
 25. That’s ahead of Cupertino, California-based Apple, which posted an adjusted return of 4.2 percent and Samsung’s 3.7 percent.
 Qualcomm, the second-best performing dedicated chipmaker, rose 3 percent on an adjusted basis.
 Intel Corp.
 (INTC:US), the world’s biggest chipmaker, had a 0.3 percent return as it missed out on the growth in mobile devices.